-This page only exists as a retort to those people who think it fun, useful or even sensible to include boiler plate disclaimers in emails they send us.
+This contractual offer exists mainly as a retort to those people who think it fun, useful or even sensible to include boiler plate disclaimers in emails they send us.
 If you think your boiler plate terms have any legal force then so do these.
 We suspect these terms are not very enforceable, but will be happy to try and enforce them if you try and enforce terms against us, or send us spam.

 There is a important bit of law, The Privacy and Electronic Communications (EC Directive) Regulations 2003, and in particular Section 22 and Section 30.